wp-plugins/admin-menus-fixed/readme.txt

 == Upgrade Notice ==

 A new version of Admin Menus Fixed is available.
-This release is for WP 3.5+ and 3.4+, with 3.3, 3.2 and limited 3.1 backward compatibility.
+This release is for WP 3.5+ and 3.4+, with 3.3, 3.2 backward compatibility.
 Please [upgrade now](http://wordpress.org/extend/plugins/admin-menus-fixed/).

 == Other Notes ==

-**V3.2 and Earlier Only**
+**V3.2 Only**
 * All three bars fit in darn near the same space as the standard bars do alone.
 Enjoy more screen real estate and less scrolling!

 * Consolidates the Admin Header's User Menu with the Site Title on the left; where all of the other menus are.